How to add smiley and other emoji icons to the WordPress comment box?Naiba added them via code many years ago, but now, after getting into

 function custom_smilies_src($src, $img){return get_bloginfo('template_directory').'/images/smilies/' . $img;}

 add_filter('smilies_src', 'custom_smilies_src', 10, 2);Finally, the operation is complete.
-It can be seen that this method is much more cumbersome compared to using a plugin.
+It can be seen that it's much more cumbersome compared to using a plugin.
 Reference source for the code method:

-- Method for Adding Custom Comment Emoji Packs in WordPress (with Download Links for Three Sets of Emoji Packs)
+- Method for Adding Custom Comment Emoji Packs in WordPress (with Download Links for Three Emoji Packs)

 - WordPress Comment Emoji Optimization

-If the above code doesn't work well, you can search online yourself; there are many articles about adding emoji icons to the WordPress comment box.
-However, overall, if a plugin can achieve the functionality, consider using a plugin directly.
-After all, there are very few discussions about technology in the domestic WP blogosphere nowadays, and many codes may be outdated and no longer effective.
+If the above code doesn't work well, you can search online yourself.
+There are many articles about adding emoji icons to the WordPress comment box.
+However, in general, if a plugin can achieve the function, consider using the plugin directly.
+After all, the domestic WP blogosphere discussing technology is very small now, and many codes might be outdated and ineffective due to lack of maintenance.

 Comments are closed